LiYukeee/sort-free-diff-gaussian-rasterization/README.md

 Not only does it incorporate the rasterization segment callable from Python, consistent with the original usage, but it also furnishes test data and the `main.cu` file to facilitate the debugging of CUDA code.

+---

+As you can see, there is still a sorting operation `cub::DeviceRadixSort::SortPairs` in `rasterizer_impl.cu`, but in fact, sorting is used here instead of classification, which means making the tiles in `point_list_keys` ordered.

+The sorting bits are still from `0` to `32+bit`, you can change it to from `32` to `32+bit`, that is, only sort the tiles, which has no effect on the rendering result.

 ## Installation

 ### Python Integration